RT914/MPM_snowball/README.md

 Download freeglut from [GitHub - freeglut](https://github.com/freeglut/freeglut).
 Download Eigen from the [Eigen official website](https://eigen.tuxfamily.org/index.php?title=Main_Page).

+---

 ## 参考文献
-Alexey Stomakhin, Craig Schroeder, Lawrence Chai, Joseph Teran, and Andrew Selle.
+・Alexey Stomakhin, Craig Schroeder, Lawrence Chai, Joseph Teran, and Andrew Selle.
 [A material point method for snow simulation](https://dl.acm.org/doi/10.1145/2461912.2461948).
 ACM Transactions on Graphics (TOG), Vol. 32, No. 4, pp. 1–10, 2013.

-Francis H Harlow.
+・Francis H Harlow.
 The particle-in-cell computing method for fluid dynamics.
 1964.

-Jeremiah U Brackbill and Hans M Ruppel.
+・Jeremiah U Brackbill and Hans M Ruppel.
 Flip: A method for adaptively zoned, particlein-cell calculations of fluid flows in two dimensions.
 Journal of Computational physics, Vol. 65, No. 2, pp. 314–343, 1986.

-Yongning Zhu and Robert Bridson.
+・Yongning Zhu and Robert Bridson.
 Animating sand as a fluid.
 ACM Transactions on Graphics (TOG), Vol. 24, No. 3, pp. 965–972, 2005.

-Deborah Sulsky, Shi-Jian Zhou, and Howard L Schreyer.
+・Deborah Sulsky, Shi-Jian Zhou, and Howard L Schreyer.
 Application of a particle-in-cell method to solid mechanics.
 Computer physics communications, Vol. 87, No. 1-2, pp. 236– 252, 1995.

+---

 ## License
 This project is released under the MIT License.